 Industry trends toward the outsourcing of clinical trials continue to grow, along with increasing economic pressures for pharmaceutical companies to develop, produce, and test drugs for less.
 The biopharmaceutical industry is finding solutions by growing its strengths in emerging markets.
 Russian clinical trials clearly have many advantages that make them preferable over dominant emerging regions.
 These include exceptionally high recruitment and retention rates, adoption of GCP guidelines, the presence of highly skilled clinical investigators, and a reputation for high quality clinical research.
 On the other hand, there are several issues that must be taken into consideration.
 Foreign sponsors must closely monitor GCP compliance at investigative sites, they must take care not to overburden clinical investigators with multiple simultaneous trials, and they must be aware of bureaucratic issues and how to deal with them.
 Finally, as with all international clinical trials, language and cultural barriers must be addressed.

 Russia currently is one of the five most prominent emerging countries in international clinical research.
 However, the success of outsourcing clinical trials to Russia is largely dependent on overcoming language and cultural barriers.
-For non-Russian sponsors, accurate quality translation of regulatory clinical trial documents largely determines the successful initiation and completion of a clinical study.
+For non-Russian sponsors, accurate quality life sciences translation of regulatory clinical trial documents largely determines the successful initiation and completion of a clinical study.
 For this reason, foreign sponsors opt to collaborate with established local CROs and language service providers.
 These organizations can employ expert translation services providers in the field of clinical research who have experience working with local regulatory authorities and are native to the Russian language and culture.
 As discussed in the above section, in addition to overcoming language issues, important cultural differences may affect the process of patient enrollment and the interpretation of data.
 Thus, by addressing issues of language and culture appropriately, foreign sponsors can fully benefit from the advantages of conducting clinical research in the country.

 1).
 Central and Eastern Europe: Outsourcing Trends and Growth: Appendix A: